EpistasisLab/digen/README.md

 # Tutorials
-[DIGEN Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Tutorial.ipynb) is a great place to start For advanced use, e.g. customization, manipulations with the charts, additional statistics on the collection, please check our [Advanced Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Advanced.ipynb).
+[DIGEN Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Tutorial.ipynb) is a great place to start exploring our package.
+For advanced use, e.g. customization, manipulations with the charts, additional statistics on the collection, please check our [Advanced Tutorial](https://github.com/EpistasisLab/digen/blob/main/DIGEN%20Advanced.ipynb).